JumaKizito/train-booking-system-101/README.md

 - **Operator**: Represents an operator with properties such as `name`, `principal`, and `phoneNumber`.
 - **Ticket**: Represents a ticket with properties including `id`, `trainId`, `userId`, and `numberOfSeats`.
 - **User**: Represents a user with properties like `id`, `name`, `phoneNumber`, `email`, and `ticket`.
-- **ErrorType**: Variant type representing different error scenarios.
+- **Message**: Variant type representing different error scenarios.

 ### Storage